When renting a commercial kitchen, kitting it out with equipment essentials is an indispensable ingredient for a successful food business.

 After Service: Cleaning Equipment

 The dishwasher is a fundamental element of the commercial kitchen and choosing the right size and type is essential.
-An under-counter dishwasher is a space-saving unit which is ideal for medium-sized venues.
+An under-counter dishwasher is a space-saving unit that is ideal for medium-sized venues.
 A pass-through is required for larger kitchens and a conveyor for very high volume used to clean a large number of dishes at once.
 Your venue may also need to consider separate glass and pot washing machines to cater for different temperature requirements.

 The domestic kitchen is ideal for the average-sized, lighter-use household, whereas the commercial or dark kitchen is able to contend with high volumes and heavy-use and would be built to a higher specification.